-You’re forgiven: this growing video platform has everything to seduce content creators who like to express their creativity through gestures, choreography and everyday scenes.
+You’re forgiven: this growing video platform has everything to seduce content creators with body-shaking creativity.

-There is no subtitling feature on the application yet, but at Checksub we have found to get around that very quickly and efficiently.
+There is no captioning feature on the app yet, but at Checksub we’ve found a way to get around that.
 Follow the wave!

 Why put subtitles on TikTok?

-Since TikTok has become the social network phenomenon of the moment, young users have been rushing to create dancing, musical and creative content of all kinds.
+Since TikTok has become the social media phenomenon of the moment, young users have been rushing to create dancing, musical and creative content of all kinds.

 Formerly Musical.ly, the rebranding done by Bytedance has achieved a huge momentum among more than 800 million users worldwide, whether in China, the United States or Europe.

-The platform’s flagship trends are obviously the “lip-synching” videos (people singing in sync with music or film dialogue) which show the format’s full potential for playing on rhythm and body language.
+The platform’s flagship trends are obviously the “lip-synching” videos (people singing in sync with music or pre-recorded speech) which plays on rhythm and body language.

 However, little is said about the accessibility of these videos to a wider audience than TikTok regulars.

-Here are the 3 key reasons to invest in subtitling your music videos :
+Here are the 3 key reasons to subtitle your music videos :

 - Well-placed subtitles catch the viewers’ attention and keep them to watch until the end.

-- Your audience can consume your videos sound-off, which is very valuable regarding remote consuming (in the subway, at work…).
+- Your audience can consume your videos sound-off, so subtitles are very valuable for them

-- You make your content accessible to a deaf and hard of hearing audience, who would like to understand musical speech a little better.
+- You make your content accessible to a deaf and hard of hearing audience, who want to understand musical speech a little better.